 Protecting Your uShip Account

-Phishing is a common form of online identity theft.
-It occurs when a fraudster gains access to your online account by capturing your email or uShip account password.
-When your account gets phished, criminals may be able to intercept your customers' information and contact them without your knowledge.
-This means shipping customers can lose money and you can lose valuable bookings.
+Phishing, a common form of online identity theft, occurs when a fraudster gains access to your online account by capturing your email or uShip account password.
+When your account gets phished, criminals may be able to intercept your shipping customers' information and contact them without your knowledge.
+This means customers can lose money and you can lose valuable bookings.

 Common Phishing Schemes

-- Account holder is socially engineered by scammer to unknowingly provide log in credentials.
+- Account holder is misled by a scammer to provide login credentials.

-If you receive an email or text message that claims to be from uShip and asks you to login via a link provided, be skeptical.
-Look for obvious signs that indicate the URL, website, or sender’s email address is phishy.
+- If you receive a text or email claiming to be from uShip asking you to log in via a link provided, be skeptical.
+Look for signs that indicate the URL, website, or sender’s email address is phishy.
 Expand the email header to see the true email sender.
-Also, look for bad grammar and misspellings.
-Scammers aren’t usually concerned with looking professional.
+Bad grammar and misspellings are a giveaway.

-Make sure to use both letters, numbers, and case-sensitive characters.
-Avoid using the same password for both your uShip email address and account.
+- Create a strong password.
+Use both letters, numbers, and case-sensitive characters.
 Change your password periodically, and be careful about who you share your password with.
-If you have several sub-accounts, avoid having the same password for each account, and log out of your uShip account if you're on a public computer.
+If you have several sub-accounts, don’t set the same password for each account, and log out of your account if you're on a public computer.

-- uShip employees will never ask you for your password.
+- uShip employees will never ask for your password

-- When in doubt, go straight to www.uship.com to log in to know you’re 100% secure.
-Rarely trust a link provided to you via text or email communication.
+- When in doubt, go to www.uship.com to log in to know you’re 100% secure